 2. Stay physically active

 Another key way to manage your diabetes and reduce your risk of developing heart disease is to stay physically active.
-The Centers for Disease Control and Prevention (CDC) recommend that every adult get at least two-and-a-half hours of moderate-intensity aerobic exercise every week.
+The recommend that every adult get at least two-and-a-half hours of moderate-intensity aerobic exercise every week.
 That could include going for a brisk walk or riding your bike around the neighborhood.

 The CDC also recommends doing at least two nonconsecutive days of strength training every week, during which you work out all of your major muscle groups.
 Be sure to train your arms, legs, hips, shoulders, chest, back, and abs.
 Talk to your doctor about which types of exercise might be best suited to your specific fitness needs.